AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

 # Implement with Launch{#implement-with-launch}

-Launch, by Adobe is the primary tool used to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
+Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.

 ## About Launch {#section-611711602854464ea351a4af80a8dafe}

-[Launch, by Adobe](https://docs.adobelaunch.com/) is the next-generation of the Adobe tag-management capability that is built into the Adobe Experience Cloud.
+[Adobe Experience Platform Launch](https://docs.adobelaunch.com/) is the next-generation of the Adobe tag-management capability that is built into the Adobe Experience Cloud.
 Launch enables clients to:

 * Deploy client-side web products using integrations called extensions
 * Consistently capture, define, manage, and share data between marketing and advertising products from other vendors and from Adobe